CrowdsourcingKC/crowdsourcingshortcut/crowdsourcingasahabit.md

 Food for thought...

 Crowdsourcing is a habit.
-How do I form a a crowdsourcing habit?
+How do I form a crowdsourcing habit?